Mwiche96/OhMyGrid/docs/tools.md

 <div class="page-headers">
 <h1>Tools and Strategies</h1>
 </div>
 Using the right tools and strategies is fundamental to mapping the electrical grid efficiently and accurately.
 The following strategies and tools will help you to extend existing transmission grid networks on OpenStreetMap.

-As a rule of thumb: The larger the towers and substations, the higher the voltage and the greater their relevance to the transmission grid.
-Priority should therefore be given to large, high-voltage infrastructure first.
+> As a rule of thumb: **The larger the towers and substations, the higher the voltage and the greater their relevance to the transmission grid.
+Priority should therefore be given to large, high-voltage infrastructure first.**

 Please consider the following strategies and the associated processes as recommendations only.
 Ultimately, the most efficient strategy is the one that enables you to work on the electrical grid with passion and motivation over a longer period of time.
 The strategies can be divided into two phases, with a quality assurance and validation process running alongside them.

 **[Pioneer Mapping Strategies](tools.md#pioneer-mapping-strategies-and-tools)**: To ensure the power grid has the best possible coverage, we recommend beginning with Pioneer Mapping in each country.
 Several strategies are employed at this stage to identify the location of all lines, power poles, and substations.
 Rather than reducing issues in the grid, the main focus is on increasing coverage and extending the geographic information of the grid.
 This may result in an increased total number of issues in the grid.
 These strategies focus primarily on mapping the geographical location of power lines, towers, plants and substations, rather than technical grid details.
 They require good eyesight, fast mapping skills and an understanding of situations in which satellite data is insufficient for consistent grid mapping.

 **[Technical Mapping Strategies](tools.md#technical-mapping-strategies)**: This phase involves solving more complex grid issues that require a fundamental understanding of the electrical grid.
 This includes mapping voltages, the number of circuits and routing issues.
 During this phase, the initial mapping work is validated against multiple sources to ensure its plausibility.
 These sources could include official maps from grid operators, statistics about grid length, and other official data.
 The main focus of these strategies is to minimise the number of complex quality issues in the grid.

-**[Quality Assurance and Validation](tools.md#quality-assurance-and-validation)**
+**[Quality Assurance and Validation](tools.md#quality-assurance-and-validation)** Quality assurance runs parallel to both mapping phases and ensures that all data is verifiable, follows agreed tagging standards, is traceable, and can be reviewed by others.
+Tools like JOSM, Osmose, ohsome stats, and Open Infrastructure Map, along with community feedback and AI-assisted checks, help maintain the accuracy and reliability of the electrical grid data on OpenStreetMap.

 ## <div class="stradegy-header">Pioneer Mapping Strategies and Tools</div></h3>